indigos33k3r/skill-unified-news/README.md

             if feed == "npr":
                 self.feeds[feed] = self.npr_feed

-* optionally add to default feed logic in line 133 (default_feed property)
+* optionally add to default feed logic in line 133 (default_feed property), if it should be auto selected in some country

         @property